tweag/rules_nixpkgs/design/bzlmod/README.md

     mapping repository could expose a function to turn names into labels.)
   * Predictable name or label to repository rules, e.g. Gazelle bootstrap Go toolchain.
+* TODO
+  * The `quiet` attribute, should it become a global setting?
+  * The `fail_not_supported` attribute, should it become a global setting?
+  * The `nix-build` binary, should it be defined by a global setting?
+  * Explicit exec- and target-system configuration.\
+    * To support cross-compilation projects or cross-platform remote execution.
+  * Multi-system configuration.\
+    * To support cross-platform projects.

 ### Nix Provided Toolchains